Is Guanajuato the prettiest city in Mexico? Read on to find out!

 The first thing I noticed when I arrived on a cramped public bus into the centre of Guanajuato was how busy it was.
 The second thing I noticed was how colourful it was.
 I could tell immediately that this was a town to get lost in.
 On my first evening in town, I decided to do no deliberate sight-seeing.
-Instead I simply wandered, not looking at a map or my phone, just taking in the atmosphere of Guanajuato as the light faded into darkness.
-I was genuinely excited to see this place in daylight.
+Instead I simply wandered, not looking at a map or my phone, just taking in the atmosphere of the city as the light faded into darkness.
+I was genuinely excited to see Guanajuato in daylight.
 Even though it’s not one of the Pueblos Magicos like the historic town of Tequila, I knew it would be a definite contender for the prettiest city in Mexico (in my opinion).

 Callejon del Beso